Entanglement Islands from Hilbert Space Reduction

 The reduced density matrix of the subsystem $\mathcal{R}$ is then given by tracing out the degrees of freedom of the complement $I\cup B$ while setting boundary conditions for $\mathcal{R}$ with $\bra{k_{\mathcal{R}}}$ and $\ket{k'_{\mathcal{R}}}$,

-As we can see, any matrix element of the reduced density matrix $\rho_{\mathcal{R}}{}_{kk'}$ is a summation of certain class of matrix elements of the density matrix $\rho$ of the total system, which is computed within the Hilbert space $\mathcal{H}$.
-This implies a summation of all possibilities outside $\mathcal{R}$ for a given boundary condition on $\mathcal{R}$.
+As we can see, any matrix element of the reduced density matrix $(\rho_{\mathcal{R}})_{kk'}$ is a summation of certain class of matrix elements of the density matrix $\rho$ of the total system, which is computed within the Hilbert space $\mathcal{H}$.
+This implies a summation of all possibilities outside $\mathcal{R}$ for a given set of boundary conditions on $\mathcal{R}$.
 For a local observer who can only measure the observables inside $\mathcal{R}$, the state of $\mathcal{R}$ is exactly given by the reduced density matrix $\rho_{\mathcal{R}}$.
 The entanglement entropy of $\mathcal{R}$ is then calculated by

 In quantum field theories, we use the path integral representation to compute the reduced density matrix \cite{Calabrese:2004eu,Calabrese:2009qy}.
-More explicitly, for scenarios with time reflection symmetry, $\rho_{\mathcal{R}ij}$ for $\mathcal{R}$ can be computed by cutting $\mathcal{R}$ open and setting different boundary conditions on the upper and lower edges, see Fig.\ref{fig:reduced1}.
+More explicitly, for scenarios with time reflection symmetry, $(\rho_{\mathcal{R}})_{ij}$ for $\mathcal{R}$ can be computed by cutting $\mathcal{R}$ open and setting different boundary conditions on the upper and lower edges, see Fig.\ref{fig:reduced1}.
 Then $\rho_{\mathcal{R}}^{n}$ is calculated by the replica trick via considering $n$ copies of the manifold and gluing them cyclically along the cuts present at $\mathcal{R}$.
 Upon taking the limit $n\to 1$ we get the entanglement entropy,

-The above paragraph reviewed the standard way to compute the reduced density matrix and entanglement entropy in an ordinary quantum system where the Hilbert space factorizes following \eqref{Hfactorize}.
-Now we consider the self-encoded systems where the factorization no longer holds.
-We consider again a pure state of the system $I\cup B\cup\mathcal{R}$, but with an extra requirement that, for all the states in the Hilbert space the state of the region $I$ is encoded in the state of $\mathcal{R}$.
-More explicitly, for all the states in the Hilbert space, the states in $\mathcal{R}$ and $I$ should satisfy certain mapping representing the encoding,
+The above paragraphs reviewed the standard way to compute the reduced density matrix and entanglement entropy in an ordinary quantum system.
+It is taken for granted that the degrees of freedom on the Cauchy slice are independent from each other and the Hilbert space factorizes following \eqref{Hfactorize}.
+Now we consider the self-encoded systems where such factorization no longer holds. { We consider again a pure state of the system $I\cup B\cup\mathcal{R}$, but the system is highly constrained such that, for all the states in the reduced Hilbert space the state of the region $I$ is encoded in the state of $\mathcal{R}$ following a coding relation,